MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Experiments

 We illustrate how the novel loss we designed for surface coverage gain estimation is grounded in the theoretical framework introduced in~\cite{guedon-nips22-scone-surface-coverage}.

 \paragraph{Improving surface coverage gain estimation.} As we discussed in the main paper, the formalism introduced in~\cite{guedon-nips22-scone-surface-coverage} aims to estimate the surface coverage gain by integrating over the volume occupancy.
-However, this estimation can only be performed up to a scale factor that cannot be computed in closed form.
+However, this estimation can only be performed to a scale factor that cannot be computed in closed form.

 Consequently, the predicted surface coverage gains are supposed to be proportional to the real values.
 We build our novel loss on this single hypothesis: If the values are proportional, then dividing both predicted and pseudo-GT coverage gains by their respective means should result in similar values, that we directly compare with a L1-norm during training.
 As shown in Figure~\ref{fig:supp-mat-coverage-proportionality}, we verify this theoretical proportionality on different samples of the ShapeNet dataset~\cite{chang-15-shapenet}.
-To this end, we sample random meshes in the dataset as well as random initial camera poses; Then, we apply the volume occupancy and the surface coverage gain modules to predict the surface coverage gains of cameras sampled on a sphere around the object.
+To this end, we use a version of MACARONS, called MACARONS-NBV, trained on ShapeNet only with perfect depth maps.
+We sample random meshes in the dataset as well as random initial camera poses; Then, we apply the volume occupancy and the surface coverage gain modules to predict the surface coverage gains of cameras sampled on a sphere around the object.
 We divide predicted coverage gains and ground truth coverage gains by their respective means and compare the two distributions.
 As expected, the two are highly similar for many objects in the dataset.